-It is a no-brainer that both content and a target_list are crucial elements of a campaign.
-There are many ways to ‘mix and match’ these elements for desired results.
-Some companies bet on a ‘content_first' approach.
-But there are others who stand by a ‘target_first' strategy.
+It is a no-brainer that both and a are crucial elements of a There are many ways to ‘mix and match’ these elements for desired results.
+Some companies bet on a ‘‘ approach.
+But there are others who stand by a ‘‘ strategy.
 There is no right or wrong way in doing this.
-But definitely, there is a ‘better’ way - and it can be easily derived from your campaign objectives.
+But definitely, there is a ‘better’ way – and it can be easily derived from your campaign objectives.
 Here are my views on both approaches.
 Feel free to chime in with your thoughts in the comments section.

 Content First Approach:

-For most innovation-driven organizations, developing solutions comes first. market_scoping and market sizing may follow instead of preceding it.
-In such cases, the aim would be to promote the solution / product to the target market as much as they could.
-So, content creation across various formats takes the driver’s seat for campaigns.
+For most -driven organizations, developing solutions comes first. and may follow instead of preceding it.
+In such cases, the aim would be to the solution / product to the target market as much as they could.
+So, across various formats takes the driver’s seat for .
 Depending on how targets react to content, lead nurturing is planned and executed.
 This approach is also used for ‘spray and pray’ awareness campaigns.

 - Can reach wider audiences since content is generalized